-During the first three years at the senior school students have lessons in (you can also use the links below to learn more about the selection of GCSE and Sixth Form subject choices on offer):
+During the first three years at the senior school students have lessons in range of academic disciplines spanning the arts, humanities, sciences and social sciences.

 Specific Revision Guides are also produced for students in Years 7, 8 and 9.
 They provide tailored advice and guidance, including tips on how best to approach revision and the opportunities available in school to help them best prepare for their end of year exams.
 Each subject is broken down providing specific guidance on what to focus on during revision.